CrystalFerrai/IcarusModManager/readme.md

 A GUI application for managing game mods for the game Icarus: First Cohort.

+Note: This mod manager only works with mods built specifically to use it.
+There is another popular mod manager with the same name that can be found at [here](https://github.com/Jimk72/Icarus_Software) which has many mods built for it that cannot be used with this mod manager.

 ## Features

 Icarus Mod Manager provides the following key features.